-- a. when the consumer/member as an outstanding prior account with the Cooperative, which, at the time of the request for service remains unpaid, and not in dispute. - b. when the consumer/member has in the past used the electric service in an unauthorized manner. - c. when the consumer does not have an established credit rating with the Cooperative. - d. for irrigation services where the consumer has not established credit with the Cooperative and is leasing the land or system, or for yard lights where the consumer does not own the property. - e. for a commercial account.
+- a. when the consumer/member has an outstanding prior account with the Cooperative, which, at the time of the request for service remains unpaid, and not in dispute. - b. when the consumer/member has in the past used the electric service in an unauthorized manner. - c. when the consumer does not have an established credit rating with the Cooperative. - d. for irrigation or commercial services where the consumer has not established credit with the Cooperative.